odeibreton/StringDeviceSimulator/README.md

 ## Goals
 ⭐️
-- Complete user journey by allowing the user to select the exercise, input the weight, perform the exercise and how how many readings were received
+- Complete the user journey by allowing the user to select the exercise, input the weight, perform the exercise and how many readings were received

 ⭐️⭐️
 - Send the recorded data to the API